Abraham Tobias Boas

-Abraham Tobias Boas (25 November 1842 – 20 February 1923) was a rabbi of a Hebrew congregation in Adelaide, South Australia.
+Abraham Tobias Boas (25 November 1842 – 20 February 1923) was a rabbi of Adelaide Hebrew Congregation in Adelaide, South Australia.

 Biography

 Early life

-Abraham Tobias Boas was born at Amsterdam, the Netherlands, son of Tobias Eliesar Boas, rabbi, and his wife Eva Salomon Levi, née Linse.
+Abraham Tobias Boas was born in Amsterdam, the Netherlands, son of Tobias Eliesar Boas, rabbi, and his wife Eva Salomon Levi, née Linse.
 Boas was educated at Amsterdam Theological Seminary and studied theology under a well-known Hebraist, Delaville.
 In 1865, he went to England to further his studies, and in 1867 became minister to the Jewish congregation at Southampton.